 It is easier than you might think to create a movie in iMovie and add your own narration on top of it.
 You can use the iMovie voiceover feature to record your narration or even add a particular sound to the movie.
 Whether you’re using iMovie on Mac or iOS, here’s how to record and add a voiceover to your movie.

-To begin recording your voiceover in iMovie on Mac, move the playhead where you want the voiceover to appear in the movie Timeline and then do the following.
+To begin recording your voiceover in iMovie, move the play head (the vertical line on the timeline) where you want the voiceover to appear in the movie Timeline and then do the following:

 1) Click the Microphone button below the Viewer or select Window > Record Voiceover from the menu bar.

 2) Before you start recording, you can adjust a few settings.
 Click the Voiceover Options button, which is to the right of the Record button.

 You can select an input source from the drop-down, adjust the recording volume with the slider, and mute sound from other clips by marking that checkbox.

 3) When you’re ready to begin, click the Record button.
 You’ll see a 3, 2, 1 countdown in the Viewer that gives you a few seconds to prepare.
 As you’re recording, you’ll see the audio meter to the left of the Record button.
 Try to keep the meter colored green for the best sound.

 4) When you finish, click the Record button again or hit your Space key.

 Your voiceover will appear as another clip in your movie Timeline and has a “VO” indicator at the beginning.